hammer icon

 Revisit your coverage as your business grows

-Coverage gaps open as the business changes.
-Adding employees, buying new equipment, taking on a commercial project for the first time, or expanding into a new trade all affect your exposure.
-Review your policies at least once a year and before any major project, new hire or equipment purchase to make sure what you carry still reflects how you actually operate.
+Coverage gaps can open up as your business changes.
+Hiring employees, buying new equipment, taking on your first commercial project or expanding into a new trade all affect your risk.
+Review your policies at least once a year and before any major project, new hire or equipment purchase to make sure your coverage still matches how you actually work.

 Contractor Business Insurance: Next Steps